Ekaums/seashell/README.md

 Functional Requirements:

-1. I want to type basic commands
+1. I want to type path commands
 	a. ls
 	b. cat

-	c. cd
+2. I want to implement custom commands
+	a. grep

 2. I want to remember past commands
 	a.
 Arrow keys

 3. I want to pipe and redirect commands

-4. I want to handle any errors

-5. I want to control jobs
+4. I want to control jobs
 	a.
 Start, stop, suspend
 	b.
 Signal handling